Noah2610/profile.rb/README.md

 I haven't tested the script with Windows, but you're probably not using
 dotfiles if you're running Windows anyway.

-As long as Ruby is installed, should have no issues using this script
+As long as Ruby is installed, you should have no issues using this script
 after cloning the repo:
 ```
-$ git clone https://github.com/Noah2610/profile.rb.git ./ProfileRB; cd ./ProfileRB
+$ git clone https://github.com/Noah2610/profile.rb.git ./ProfileRB; cd ./ProfileRB/
 ```

 ## Configuration